LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

   Noah Kagan at Sumo.
 Takeaway: Measure your time and then use that data to decide how you really want to be spending your time.
 This does not just mean office time!

+- [EMAIL TEMPLATE: Help a Programmer Stay Focused, Please](https://medium.com/@orenellenbogen/email-template-help-a-programmer-stay-focused-please-b9fcde4bfb8) - by Oren Ellenbogen.
+Takeaway: "It’s your responsibility to handle incoming requests from humans, to say 'no' or at least 'later' when appropriate.
+Humans learn, they just need feedback."
+Includes a template to send people when distractions/disruptions become unmanageable/affect productivity.

 - [Focus – keynote at AgileByExample, Warsaw](http://blog.crisp.se/2016/10/20/henrikkniberg/focus-keynote) - by
   Henrik Kniberg.
 Takeaway: Focus on extracting more value from your available time.
 “Busy-ness” is an artificial concept.
 Build in slack to your schedule to